kritika1808/Cybersecurity-Lab-Setup/README.md

 4. Restart all VMs and the host machine if the problem continues.

 > **Note:** Connection names (e.g. `"Wired connection 1"`) may differ between systems — verify the actual connection name with `nmcli connection show` before running the fix commands.
+>

+## Problem 2.
+VM Fails to Start (Virtualization Not Enabled

+When starting the Kali VM, VirtualBox displays an error indicating that hardware virtualization (VT-x on Intel or AMD-V on AMD) is not available or not enabled, and the VM refuses to boot.

+It causes due to Hardware virtualization is typically disabled by default in the system BIOS/UEFI, or is being blocked by another hypervisor (e.g., Hyper-V or WSL2) running on the host at the same time.

+**Fix used:**

+1.Restart the host and enter BIOS/UEFI(commonly F2, F10, F12, Del, or Esc depending on the manufacturer).

+2.Enable Intel VT-x or AMD-V / SVM Mode.

+3.Save and exit.

+4.On Windows, if it still fails, disable Hyper-V/WSL2 via Turn Windows features on or off.

+5.Restart and start the Kali VM again.

 ---